5 Tips for Cutting Cedar Trees and Lumber

 3. Limb the Fallen Tree

 Once the tree is down, cut away the limbs.
 You want the log to be clean and without any clinging branches or leaves.
 It is best to start with the outermost limbs, working your way from top to bottom.
 Save the branches that can be used for the fireplace in a separate pile and turn the remaining waste into mulch or have it turned to sawdust at your local lumber mill.

 Once you have the cedar log cleaned, you need to mill it.
 Milling is the process of cutting the log into planks.
 This can be done at your local mill or you can hire a freelancer to mill the lumber in your own yard.
 This helps keep the log free of fungus and rot.

 5. Dry the Milled Wood

 The final step is to have the wood dried.
 You can use a professional kiln for this or air-dry the wood yourself.
-The kiln is a time-saving option, where as air-drying can take anywhere from a few months to over a year.
+A kiln is a time-saving option, whereas air-drying can take anywhere from a few months to over a year.
 To dry the wood you need to coat the open ends of the milled wood with a sealant like paraffin before stacking the wood on a slightly elevated base.
-Also add stickers—flat wood pieces—between the stacked wood to prevent staining.
+Also, add stickers—flat wood pieces—between the stacked wood to prevent staining.
 Finally, put up a protective roof over the wood and let it sit there to dry for the season.